aravindpadman/GPT-from-scratch/README.md

-# GPT-from-Scratch
+# GPT2-from-Scratch

-This repository contains a minimalist, educational implementation of a Generative Pre-trained Transformer (GPT) model—similar in spirit to GPT-2/GPT-3 architectures—constructed entirely from scratch.
+This repository contains a minimalist, educational implementation of a Generative Pre-trained Transformer (GPT) model—similar in spirit to GPT-2 architecture—constructed entirely from scratch.
 It aims to provide a transparent view of how the various components of a transformer-based language model fit together, including the tokenization, dataset creation, training loop, and inference steps.

 ## Features